JamesMcGuigan/ai-games/games/connectx/README.md

 The root cause of these random timeouts was discovered as the garbage collector.
 This can be solved by running `gc.disable()` as the first action of the agent, then `gc.enable()` to schedule garbage collection during our opponents turn (or the inter-turn period).

-With the gc disabled, a 10ms `safety_time` is now reliable.
+With the gc disabled, `safety_time=10ms` is reliable on localhost but fails on Kaggle Submit, so currently playing safe with `safety_time=1500ms`.

 ## Numba